sthomas1978/the-smoggie-coder-blog/content/blog/bulk-upsert-to-sql-server-using-tvp/index.md

 #### Return The Ids Of Newly Inserted Entities

-When the MERGE operation is executed it returns the Ids of the newly inserted records.
+When the merge operation is executed it returns the ids of the newly inserted records.
 The problem here is how to do we map these new Ids to the correct domain object?

-What we do is before we send the domain objects to SQL Server, we create a `Dictionary<int, T> map`.
+Before we send the domain objects to SQL Server, we create a `Dictionary<int, T> map`.
 The key will be an arbitary temporary id when we populate the dictionary

 ```csharp
 var map = new Dictionary<int, T>(